shelt/freecoin-legacy/README.md

 Size    : 1B + 4B + 100B + 1024B
           (ALERTTYPE + time + msg + sig{ALERTTYPE+time+msg})
 Purpose : Notify entire network about network emergency.
-          Only valid if signed by RSA key at id.shelt.ca Content : Information about the network issue.
-Depending on ALERTTYPE, the implementation may need to take action (such as not allowing mining).
+          Only valid if signed by key at key.shelt.ca.
+Content : Information about the network issue.
+Depending on
+          ALERTTYPE, the implementation may need to take action (such as not allowing mining).